amine0110/Liver-Segmentation-Using-Monai-and-PyTorch/README.md

 pip install -r requirements.txt
 ```
 ## Showing a patient from the dataset
-Some of the common questions that I received while using the medical imaging is how to show a patient, for that I wrote a clear scripts about how to show a patient from the training and the testing datasets, that you can find here.
+Some of the most common queries I had while utilizing medical imaging were regarding how to present a patient.
+To address this, I created explicit scripts for how to show a patient from the training and testing datasets, which you can see here.

 ```Python
 def show_patient(data, SLICE_NUMBER=1, train=True, test=False):